 Volunteering is as easy as signing up and dropping off food items.
 There are many opportunities to serve as a meal preparer, dinner host, hospitality host or overnight chaperone.
 There are also opportunities to provide other items needed for the week.
 New volunteers can be given the training to become comfortable warming and serving meals, spending time listening, playing or giving families space to rest, staying overnight, transforming classrooms into bedrooms and then back again.
 Please open your heart to make someone else's life richer, fuller, and less lonely.
 Let us care for one another.

-Shepherd of the Hills hosted 6 families and 5 single women for meals and emergency housing.
+Shepherd of the Hills hosted 7 families (10 adults, 15 children) for meals and emergency housing in 2019.
 Jesus Calling devotionals were donated to each person/family in the program.
 Each servant week required about 200 hours of volunteer service to provide food, fellowship and overnight support.
-Northbrook Church partnered with Shepherd of the Hills to provide about 20% of the meals and volunteer time.
+Northbrook Church partnered with Shepherd of the Hills to provide about 40% of the meals and 15% of volunteer time.
 Our Shepherd of the Hills Church budget donation was given on "Match Day" doubling our gift impact.

 Shepherd of the Hills hosts families 4 times a year.